 The process began for me when I visited the TARGETjobs stall at a careers fair during my first year of university.
 Over the next couple of years I received weekly emails of job opportunities in my sector, including industrial and summer placements.
 While these were always interesting to read, I was not in the position where I could utilise these opportunities as I already had placements arranged.
-However, receiving emails with the words ‘Undergraduate of the Year Awards’ in the subject line did draw my attention.
+However, receiving emails with the words ‘Undergraduate of the Year Awards’ in the subject line did get my attention.
 As I read through the emails and information provided, I thought this was a great opportunity and was highly impressed by what I had read about previous winners.
-Whilst reaching the final never even crossed my mind at this stage, I had been through a similar process for a slightly different award the year before which had gone a lot better than expected.
-Therefore, after careful consideration and discussions with various peers, I decided to enter into the competition, with the opinion that it was likely to be an invaluable experience and I had nothing to lose.
-Little did I know; I had a lot to gain!
+While reaching the final never even crossed my mind at this stage, I had been through a similar process for a slightly different award the year before, which had gone a lot better than expected.
+Therefore, after careful consideration and discussions with various peers, I decided to enter the competition, with the opinion that it was likely to be an invaluable experience and I had nothing to lose.
+Little did I know I had a lot to gain!

 A couple of weeks later I received an email informing me that I had been invited to the assessment day with Laing O’Rourke at one of their offices.
 Nervous yet excited, I travelled up towards Nottinghamshire for what was a challenging but thoroughly enjoyable day.
-It was great to share experiences with the other candidates and to meet the assessors, some of which had been in a similar position to all of us not so long ago.
+It was great to share experiences with the other candidates and to meet the assessors – some of them had been in a similar position to all of us not so long ago.
 We were even fortunate enough to gain an insight into the very technical and innovative engineering techniques through a factory tour of the Explore Industrial Park, where the off-site manufacturing takes place.
-Regardless of the next stages of the competition, I felt very grateful for the experience and it was wonderful to meet so many talented people; both assessors and fellow students.
+Regardless of the next stages of the competition, I felt very grateful for the experience and it was wonderful to meet so many talented people – both assessors and fellow students.

-Now that the competition is over, planning for my journey to Australia to complete a 2-month placement with Laing O’Rourke is just beginning!
+Now that the competition is over, planning for my journey to Australia to complete a two-month placement with Laing O’Rourke is just beginning!
 I cannot wait to get out there and I will make sure I keep you posted along the way.

 Thank you to TARGETjobs, Laing O’Rourke and everyone else involved in the process.
-My advice to those of you, who may be reading this and are in a position to apply for the awards, would be to ‘go for it!’
-There is absolutely nothing to lose and you may end up surprising yourself just like I did.
+My advice to those of you who may be reading this and are in a position to apply for the Awards would be to go for it!
+There is absolutely nothing to lose and you may end up surprising yourself, just like I did.
 Good luck!

-It’s hard to believe it’s been a whole year since I first found out about the Undergraduate of the Year awards and what a year it has been!
-Now that I’ve got emails regarding this year’s awards hitting my inbox, it’s bringing back memories of how this incredible experience started.
+It’s hard to believe it’s been a whole year since I first found out about the Undergraduate of the Year Awards – and what a year it has been!
+Now that I’ve got emails regarding this year’s Awards hitting my inbox, it’s bringing back memories of how this incredible experience started.

-Shortly after the excitement of the awards (and once it had finally sunk in!), I began planning my trip.
-During the summer I flew over to the land down under for 7 weeks where I worked at LORAC’s Sydney office on a rail infrastructure project located within Sydney Suburbs.
-The experience was invaluable, allowing me to enhance my knowledge substantially within my sector whilst meeting hugely inspirational people and developing my own personal skills through the process.
+Shortly after the excitement of the Awards (and once it had finally sunk in!), I began planning my trip.
+During the summer I flew over to the land down under for seven weeks where I worked at LORAC’s Sydney office on a rail infrastructure project located within Sydney Suburbs.
+The experience was invaluable, allowing me to enhance my knowledge substantially within my sector while meeting hugely inspirational people and developing my own personal skills through the process.
 Everyone at LORAC was extremely welcoming and made me feel like part of the team, allowing me to have my own responsibilities and tasks from the get-go.
-Hopefully one day in the future I will have the opportunity to return on a more permanent basis, but for now the focus is to complete my degree and continue building for my career through maximising every opportunity that comes my way to ensure I am continuously learning and improving my portfolio to make sure I stand out from the crowd.
+Hopefully one day in the future I will have the opportunity to return on a more permanent basis, but for now the focus is to complete my degree and continue building for my career by maximising every opportunity that comes my way to ensure I am continuously learning and improving my portfolio to make sure I stand out from the crowd.

-I would encourage anyone in the position I was in last year would be to apply for the award relevant to you because there is nothing to lose but so much to gain – and to enjoy the process while you are doing so!
+I would encourage anyone in the position I was in last year to apply for the award relevant to you because there is nothing to lose but so much to gain – and to enjoy the process while you are doing so!

 Thank you again to TARGETjobs and Laing O’Rourke for the fantastic opportunity and for a well organised and thoroughly enjoyable experience.